top of page

 Please submit essay submissions via this form.

-The essays will be judged by the boards of the HUEA and HCER, with the top 10 submissions being adjudicated by the esteemed Harvard professor and 2016 Economics Nobel Prize winner Oliver Hart.
+The essays will be judged by the board of the HUEA, with the top 10 submissions being adjudicated by the esteemed Harvard professor and 2016 Economics Nobel Prize winner Oliver Hart.

 Prizes

-The top three winning essays will be published (with the author’s permission) on the Harvard Economics Review online Publications.
-A finalists list of the top 10 submissions will be published online and adjudicated by 2016 Economics Nobel Prize Winner Oliver Hart.
-A further 20 names will receive honors of “Highly Commended” and their names will be published online.
+The top three winning essays will be published (with the author’s permission) on our website.
+A finalists list of the top submissions will be published online and adjudicated by 2016 Economics Nobel Prize Winner Oliver Hart.
+A list of names that will receive the "Highly Commended" distinction will also be published online.
 The judges' decisions are final.

 Terms and Conditions